72 Fifth Ave., 6th Floor

 More Admission Events

 The Urban Policy Lab is Milano’s oldest and largest client-centered course.
-It requires teams of students to advise clients in government and the nonprofit sector on pressing policy and management issues.
+Students in the lab work in teams to advise clients in government and the nonprofit sector on pressing policy and management issues.
 Working under the supervision of a faculty supervisor, students research the issue, identify possible solutions,

 and analyze them.
 The students present their recommendations to the client in a formal briefing and afterward submit a written report incorporating client feedback.